Did you know

 - This is only a reward based system.
 There is never a punishment, and the game should never eliminate amenities that are already present.
 Voluntary participation is absolute key.

 - The goals should be short-term and measurable.
 Everyone on the team should be able to have a clear goal in front of them along with a target date.
 Keeping the scoreboard analog also helps with the emersion.
 Be creative with it.
 We have had MineCraft and Superhero themes.
+You can find more out about minecraft by visiting various websites online such as GGServers, to increase your knowledge about the game, and enjoy learning about the various designs of creating your own world.

 - Have your team come up with the goal.
 This helps give ownership of the activity.
 I have found that when presented with the opportunity, they will choose an appropriate goal that challenges.